 I do a lot of writer and author coaching on the side, if you’re interested in that – but I also like making friends!
 (Yes, even as an ISTP.)
 (Actually, I’m a lot friendlier on social media than I am in real life.)
 (I mean, I am friendly in real life, but I’m hugely awkward and generally very focused on what I’m doing.)
 (Doesn’t mean I mind interruptions!)

 - I’m an ISTP!
 And I don’t have the patience to figure out my Enneagram (probably Type 8w9).

 - Yes, I do like country music.
 But I like almost all genres.
 Don’t despair of me yet.

 - My favorite animals are horses, cats, cows, frogs, ladybugs, worms, whales, elephants, ducks, and border collies.
 (Not in that order!)

-- I own two border collies: Riley and Aubrey.
+- I own three border collies: Riley, Aubrey, and Bonnie.

 - Day jobs: I work at a gymnastics academy as a secretary & am a personal care worker for a darling little fellow with Down Syndrome.

 - I’m engaged to a wonderful man, Matthew, who is planning on making me his wife pretty soon here!